siruthaya/ai-case-study/README.md

   Insilico Medicine: Clinical-stage biotech company in pharmaceutical R&D Offers novel target discovery, molecular structure generation, and clinical trial analysis

 ## Results

-* What has been the business impact of this company so far?
-There has been huge business impcat and this company is able to generate huge funding from various top and big pharma compaies
+There has been huge business impcat and this company is able to generate huge funding from various top and big pharma compaies.
+Though the metrics that they use is not publically visible but its evident that the following metrics used like The time taken to discover a drug and its efficiency, accuracy  and usage effectivness and they have been very sucessfull on those metric creteria.
+Genesis Therapeutics named as Outperformer among 15 other companies, including Recursion, Exscientia, and Insilico Medicine.
-* What are some of the core metrics that companies in this field use to measure success?
-How is your company performing based on these metrics?
-  The time taken to discover a drug and its efficiency, accuracy  and usage effectivness
-* How is your company performing relative to competitors in the same field?

 ## Recommendations
 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)
 Most of these companies are focused on B2B and support the large coporations.
 I would adivse them to open up channels for individuals and specially the marigilized to get support directly.
 * Why do you think that offering this product or service would benefit the company?